CruGlobal/propensities-recommendations-challenge/readme.md

  * Digital Marketers
  * Content Strategists
  * Digital Product Strategists
- * Any Fascinated by Theology & Ethics in the Digital world
+ * Anyone Fascinated by Theology & Ethics in the Digital world

 <a name="questions" />

 ### Questions We're Asking Participants:
  * Data Science
    * How likely is someone to engage in various types of evangelistic or growth content?
+   * How likely would it be for someone to have made a profession of faith based upon their clickstream path?
    * How could we offer people their next best step on their spiritual journey towards Christ?
    * What topics can you surface in the content that lives on Cru.org?
    * What else can you do with this data that we're not yet thinking about?